Nianze/L..tCode/README.md

-# L..tCode
+# Algorithm Exercise

-A repo for my OJ exercises.
+> A repo for my algorithm exercises.